summa-dev/eip-draft/README.md

      * @param cexAddress MUST be the address owned by the CEX (submitted as a string, as it can be a non-EVM address)
      * @param chain MUST be the name of the chain name where the address belongs (e.g., ETH, BTC)
      * @param signature MUST be the signature of the `message` signed by the address public key
-     * @param message MUST be the message signed by the address public key */ struct AddressOwnershipProof {
+     * @param message MUST be the message signed by the address public key.
+The message MAY be arbitrary.
+     */
+    struct AddressOwnershipProof {
         string cexAddress;